richardlaugesen/ruvpy/README.md

 To calculate RUV it must simulate decision making at each timestep, there are three methods implemented:

-- optimise_over_forecast_distribution calculates an the optimium amount to spend at each timestep
+- optimise_over_forecast_distribution uses the forecast distribution at each timestep to determine the optimium amount to spend on mitigation to maximise utility
 - critical_probability_threshold_fixed
 - critical_probability_threshold_equals_alpha